danbev/learning-ai/notes/llava.md

 576 * 196     = 112896
 336 * 336     = 112896
 ```
-The values in the pinpoints array are coordinates in the image grid that the
+The values in the pinpoints array are possible resolutions to use for
-model will focus more on (I think).
+processing high resolution images.
 ```
 (336, 672)
 (672, 672)